yiisoft/docs/docs/guide/en/databases/db-migrations.md

 ### Upgrading from Yii2

-Migrations in Yii2 and the [yiisoft/db-migration](https://github.com/yiisoft/db-migration/) package are not compatible, and the `migration` table is also not compatible.
+Migrations in Yii2 and the [yiisoft/db-migration](https://github.com/yiisoft/db-migration/) package aren't compatible, and the `migration` table is also not compatible.
 A probable solution is to use structure dumps and rename the old `migration` table.
 Upon the initial execution of